aaronduce/deimos/README.md

 more just built against a grudge, because a spreadsheet is the worst way to store this kind of information.

-built on remix, db via prisma on sqlite.
+built on remix with tailwind, db via prisma on sqlite.